Security-Onion-Solutions/securityonion-docs/filebeat.rst

             var.syslog_host: 0.0.0.0
             var.syslog_port: 9004

-A corresponding entry will need to be put in each search node's pillar in a non-traditional cluster (default) installation.
-If using a traditional cluster, the entry will need to be placed into the manager's pillar.
-Otherwise, add the entry to the global pillar in ``global.sls``.

 (Please note that :ref:`firewall` ports still need to be opened on the minion to accept the Fortinet logs.)

 Walkthrough: AWS Cloudtrail Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~